aloneInEntropy/CG-Tutorial/Tutorial.md

 `speed` is our movement speed.
 We multiply our speed by delta and the direction we're looking in to get our new position.
 When moving to the left or right, we get the cross product of our facing direction and our camera's up direction (NOT the global up) to get our right direction.

-Finally, add the following line to the `display` function in your `main.cpp` file:
+Finally, add the following line to the `updateScene` function in your `main.cpp` file:
 ```cpp
 camera.processMovement();
 ```